scaleway/crossplane-provider-scaleway/README.md

     name: default
 ```

-Use `kubectl get buckets` to verify bucket creation.
+2. Run `kubectl get buckets` to get details on the bucket's creation.

+You should get an output similar to the following one, providing details about the bucket.

 ```shell
 $ kubectl get buckets